crawlingChaos/salad/README.md

 Salad gives you three ways of generating a random passphrase.
 Each method will allow you to choose the number of words in your passphrase, and the maximum and minimum length of those words.

 **Method 1: Random**
 Randomly selected words (use the -r option)

 **Method 2: Dynamic Mnemonic**
-A random word for use as a menmonic will be chosen that contains the number of characters you want in your passphrase.
+A random word for use as a mnemonic will be chosen that contains the number of characters you want in your passphrase.
 Then a random word beginning with each letter in that mnemonic will be chosen to form your passphrase (use the -m option)

 **Method 3: Fixed Mnemonic**
-The same as #2 except using a menmonic specified on the commandline (use the -M option)
+The same as #2 except using a mnemonic specified on the commandline (use the -M option)

 Salad uses rejection sampling to select random words from a file containing a list of words.
 This provides a uniformly random sampling of words, without requiring a fixed size word list.
 The word list included with salad contains only lower case ascii letters, but files containing "words" consisting of any unicode characters should work as long as there is one word per line (blank lines are ignored and will not affect output).